VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

      Username for HTTP server's Basic Auth.
 The authentication is disabled if empty.
 See also -httpAuth.password -httpAuthHeader array
      HTTP request header to use for obtaining authorization tokens.
 By default auth tokens are read from Authorization request header
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -httpInternalListenAddr array
+     TCP address to listen for incoming internal API http requests.
+Such as /health, /-/reload, /debug/pprof, etc.
+     If flag is set, vmauth no longer serves internal API at -httpListenAddr.
+     Supports an array of values separated by comma or specified via multiple flags.
+     Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -httpListenAddr array